Out of a Thai cave, and now to a filming studio in Los Angeles.

 Worldwide, television viewers earlier this year watched with rapt attention as the drama of how 12 boys and their football coach were trapped and then saved from a flooded cave complex in Thailand unfolded.

-The show's namesake host took to Twitter last Friday to announce that the team will be appearing on television today.
+The show's namesake host took to Twitter on Friday (Oct 12) to announce that the team will be appearing on television on Monday.

 In her tweet, DeGeneres said: "There was no story more captivating this summer than the Thai soccer team trapped in a cave."